-6.3.2 High-speed output(s)
+6.2.2 High-speed output(s)

 Figure.
-6.3.2 - 12.
+6.2.2 - 8.
 The high-speed output's direction of rotation.

-The device contains two (2) high-speed semiconductor outputs, namely HSO1 and HSO2.
+The device has two (2) high-speed semiconductor outputs, namely HSO1 and HSO2.
 These outputs can used as heavy-duty signaling outputs.
 Due to their high current-carrying capacity, HSO1 and HSO2 can send overcurrent or light information to a maximum of twenty (20) pieces of AQ 100 series devices without a need for signal amplifiers.
 The operation of these high-speed outputs depends on the DIP switch settings (for more information, please refer to the DIP switch settings chapter).

-AQ 100 series device's high-speed outputs send out a short pulse every second.
+High-speed outputs are capable of generating a short test pulse every second.
 Binary inputs of the receiving AQ 100 series devices use these pulses to count the number of connected high-speed outputs.
 See System self-supervision chapter for more information.